Peer Review Process

 - Accept Submission: The manuscript can proceed to the next stage of the editorial process without any further edits.

-If a manuscript is accepted for publication, all authors are required to complete Terms of Agreement.
+If a manuscript is accepted for publication, all authors complete Terms of Agreement.
 By signing these terms of agreement, authors release all copyrights to the Journal of International Students.
+We aim to publish accepted manuscripts in 'Online First' format within 60 days after acceptance.